 What are the Epicor scheduled maintenance windows?

 Maintenance windows are generally reserved every weekend from approximately 10:00 PM Saturday local datacenter time – 4:00 AM Sunday local datacenter time.
-Scheduled maintenance updates occur the second Saturday of every month.
+Scheduled maintenance updates occur on the second Saturday of every month.
 Maintenance windows are used for both responsive and preventative maintenance efforts.

 How am I notified about unexpected outages or emergency maintenance?

-In the event of an unexpected maintenance or operational issue that we believe might impact your ability to access any part of your Kinetic application, we promptly post a notice to status.epicor.com.
-Customers are encouraged to check the site if you believe you are experiencing a disruption.
+In the event of unexpected maintenance or operational issue that we believe might impact your ability to access any part of your Kinetic application, we promptly post a notice to status.epicor.com.
+Customers are encouraged to check the site if they believe you are experiencing a disruption.
 Users may subscribe to receive email and/or text updates to a posted system notice, which Epicor regularly updates until it is resolved.
 If you need assistance, contact EpicCare.